ArianaGrandeNatural/Kingfisher/README.md

 1. Downloads a high-resolution image.
 2. Downsamples it to match the image view size.
+3. Make it original project with image
-3. Makes it round cornered with a given radius.
+4. Makes it round cornered with a given radius.
-4. Shows a system indicator and a placeholder image while downloading.
+5. Shows a system indicator and a placeholder image while downloading.
-5. When prepared, it animates the small thumbnail image with a "fade in" effect.
+6. When prepared, it animates the small thumbnail image with a "fade in" effect.
-6. The original large image is also cached to disk for later use, to get rid of downloading it again in a detail view.
+7. The original large image is also cached to disk for later use, to get rid of downloading it again in a detail view.
-7. A console log is printed when the task finishes, either for success or failure.
+8. A console log is printed when the task finishes, either for success or failure.

 ```swift
 let url = URL(string: "https://example.com/high_resolution_image.png")